The Four Horsemen (professional wrestling): Reformation and feud with the nWo (1995–1997)

 Flair finally let Jarrett join the group in February 1997 but the others did not want him.
-Jarrett began bickering with Mongo over Debra's attention, and in June won the U.S. Title from Dean Malenko, with the help of Eddie Guerrero; on the June 23, 1997, edition of Nitro he was kicked out of the stable by Flair, due to the instability Jarrett's presence caused the Horsemen.
+Jarrett began bickering with Mongo over Debra's attention, and in June won the U.S. Title from Dean Malenko, with the help of Eddie Guerrero.
+On the June 30, 1997 edition of Nitro he was kicked out of the stable by Flair, due to the instability Jarrett's presence caused the Horsemen.
 In a move uncharacteristic of the Horsemen, however, Jarrett was allowed to literally walk away, instead of receiving a beatdown as was expected.
 He eventually took Debra from Mongo, but Mongo took Jarrett's U.S. Title.
 To this date, amongst fans and members of the Four Horsemen, there is still debate whether to include Jarrett as a Horseman.
 In his biography, Arn Anderson states that "Jeff Jarrett was never a Horseman".
 His "membership" and his easy departure leave the situation ambiguous.
 The Four Horsemen usually picked their own members, but at the time, WCW held extreme control over storylines and this may have forced them to accept a member for those purposes only and not by choice.

 In August 1997, Arn Anderson retired due to a neck/back injury that did not allow him to wrestle.
 Curt Hennig took his spot as "The Enforcer".
-The next month, Hennig turned on the Horsemen and joined the nWo.
+The next month at Fall Brawl, Hennig turned on the Horsemen and joined the nWo.
+The next night on Nitro, McMichaels would lose the U.S. title to Hennig as well.
 Flair disbanded the group on September 29, 1997, and they went their separate ways.